-The addresses shown here are used by the special chips (called "Agnus", "Denise", and "Paula") for transferring data among themselves.
+The addresses shown here are used by the special custom chips (named "Paula", "Agnus", and "Denise") for transferring data among themselves.
 Also, the Copper uses these addresses for writing to the special chip registers.
-To write to these registers with the 68000, calculate the 68000 address using this formula:
+To write to these registers with the 680x0, calculate the 680x0 address using this formula:

-68000 address = (chip address) + \$DFF000
+680x0 address = (chip address) + \$DFF000

-For example, for the 68000 to write to ADKCON (address = \$09E), the address would be \$DFF09E.
+For example, for the 680x0 to write to ADKCON (address = \$09E), the address would be \$DFF09E.
 No other access address is valid.
-Unused registers must not be accessed
+Do not attempt to access any documented or unused registers.